Guild of One-Name Studies

 The earliest mentions in the IGI are:

 Elizabethe Fouldes, daughter of James Fouldes, buried 19th June 1521 in Lancashire.

 Robert Fouldes, buried 28th September 1523 in Lancashire.

 Male Folds, baptised 1541, Wingerworth (Derbyshire).

-There were two Foulds or Folds families identified early on in Trawden, Lancashire, one in Wycoller and one in Beardshaw.
+There were two Foulds or Folds families identified early on in the Forest of Trawden in Lancashire, one in Wycoller and one in Beardshaw.
 Geoffrey Folds was at Beardshaw in 1527 and his son James in 1547.
 Piers Folds was at Wycoller.
 The family remained at Trawden until the nineteenth century, appearing in hearth tax returns and other documentation.
 (Key references include the History of the County of Lancaster Vol 6 - included in www.british-history.ac.uk, and the Annals of Trawden Forest by Fred Bannister, 1992.)

 Early references in the United States include Elizabeth Foulds who migrated with her husband and three children to Bucks County, Pennsylvania from Marsden, Lancashire, in 1699, but died two months after arrival, with her children being taken under the care of the Middletown Meeting.

 Famous people bearing the Foulds surname include the following: